itschidera/Electricity-bill-generator/README.md

 # Electricity-bill-generator

-This simple javascript code generates an electric bill of a user by inputting the values and outputting the recieipt. this code uses DOM manipulation to chieve the output.
+This simple javascript code generates an electric bill of a user by inputting the values and outputting the recieipt.
+This code uses DOM manipulation to achieve the output.
+Enjoy! 😉